natsnyder1/CauchyFriendly/README.md

 > C++ Build:
 >> Linux/Mac: The Makefile, which builds the C++ examples in bin/

 >> Windows: The batch file win_cpp_make.bat, which builds the C++ examples in bin/ .
-The win_cpp_make.bat also sets up the C++ MSVC project solution located at scripts/windows/CauchyWindows/CauchyWindows.sln, which you can use
+The win_cpp_make.bat also sets up the C++ MSVC project solution located at scripts/windows/CauchyWindows/CauchyWindows.sln which can be used to compile, debug, and run src/cauchy_estimator.cpp

 > Python Build:
 >> Linux/Mac: The shell script scripts/swig/cauchy/swigit_unix.sh, which uses swig to build the C++ backend for the Python MCE module scripts/swig/cauchy/cauchy_estimator.py